Dealing With Difficult People

 Imagine a life in which everything always goes your way.
-There are not problems, no money worries, no health concerns – and no difficult people.
-There is no job insecurity, no traffic jams, and everybody treats you as if you were wonderful.
-You can eat what you want and buy anything you desire.
-Make a wish and it will come true.
+There are no problems, no money worries, no health concerns and no difficult people.

 Most of us have found ourselves longing for this state of being at some point or another.
-People work to retire hoping that they can then have a life that resembles this dream-like situation.
-Others resort to drugs or alcohol to create the illusion that they live a hassle-free life.
-However, the truth is that none of us ever really achieve a state of nirvana.
-This is actually a good thing because it is life’s challenges that provide us the opportunity to grow.
+However, the truth is that it is life’s challenges that provide us the opportunity to grow.
 If we were never challenged, we would never grow and would therefore never really be fully alive.

 Difficulties are an essential part of life and dealing with difficult people is something we all experience.
 Difficult people give us opportunities to learn, to adapt, and to achieve wisdom.
 Dealing with difficult people forces us to feel discomfort, to look within, and then to learn to alleviate it by acquiring a more diverse set of responses.

 Try this exercise.
 Write down a list of the difficult people in your life.
 Beside each name, jot down four or five adjectives which describe why the person is difficult for you.
 One item in your list of people might look like this ” Jim self-centered, controlling, manipulative, untrustworthy”.

 When the list is finished, go through all of the adjectives and see if there are any that repeat themselves.
 For example, you might see the word “controlling” frequently in your list.